 How do you fix a bra cup gap?

 - Check your band.
 Make sure that your bra band is not riding up in the back.
 It should be parallel to the ground and even with the front of your bra.
+If your bra band is riding up in the back or rolling at all, you probably need a different band size.

 - Try putting your bra on in a different way.
 After securing your bra, take time to lift each breast into each individual cup.
 Make sure that the tissue fills the cup and that the nipples are positioned in the center.